 Is it safe to have sex with someone who has herpes?

 So, you or your partner has discovered you’ve got herpes.

-Before things get hot and heavy, it’s important to understand how to safely navigate sex when while dealing with herpes.
+Before things get hot and heavy, it’s important to understand how to safely navigate sex when dealing with herpes.
 In fact, herpes doesn’t have to mean an end to your sex life, it just means you’ll have to take a few extra steps and precautions to keep yourself (and your future partners) safe.

-That means avoiding sex when your partner is experiencing an outbreak and waiting until symptoms subside before having sex again.
-And yes, that means every kind of sex (including oral, vaginal and anal sex) .
+That means avoiding sex when you (or your partner) are experiencing an outbreak and waiting until symptoms subside before having sex again.
+And yes, that means every kind of sex (including oral, vaginal, and anal sex) .

 Using barrier contraception such as condoms is also a wise move to help lower the risk of transmission during sex (even when symptoms aren’t present).
 Plus, regularly taking antiviral medications can help lower your partner’s chances of outbreaks occurring too.

 How to talk about herpes with your partner

 Herpes is shrouded in stereotypes and stigma, but it shouldn’t be.
 It’s one of the most common STIs and often doesn’t present with symptoms which has aided its rapid spread.
 While there isn’t a cure yet, the condition is manageable and doesn’t need to spell disaster for your dating life.

 But what does need to change is the way we talk about herpes.
 Contrary to popular misconceptions, it’s got nothing to do with sleeping around.
 In many cases, symptoms won’t present for months or even years after contracting the virus.
 But the longer we avoid talking about herpes, the longer sufferers will be forced to navigate the shame of this misunderstood condition.